aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   CodeLenses on SAM Templates - Template-level operations (create Debug Configurations for a Resource?)

 TODO : Appendix: Section comparing proposal to existing feature

+# SCRAP

+## Old Overview

+The Local Debugging features released in version 1.0 are limited, and have some design limitations.
+TODO Reference Issue.
+This proposal improves the user experience with additional ways to locally debug SAM Applications, and disambiguates some of the unspecified behaviors.